Code-Institute-Submissions/place-in-time/README.md

 ### Features Left to Implement
 **Favorites** - would allow users to store their favorite locations for future reference, by tagging a location using a button located in the information space.

-**Pictures** - would allow the user to preview the location visually, by displaying a selection of images in a carousel styled viewer.
+**Pictures** - would allow the user to preview the location visually, by displaying a selection of images in a carousel viewer.

+**Language** - would allow users to select a preferred language for page contents, by selecting their language from an options menu.

 ## Technologies Used
 [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - The project uses **JavaScript** to add dynamic functionality to the user experience.